nick-lehmann/SnakeCharmerGuide/games/README.md

 Are all students in a group or is there someone alone?

 1. Define a variable "students" and one "group_size"
-2. Check with the modulo operator "%" if there is someone left out if the gruop
+2. Check with the modulo operator "%" if there is someone left out in the gruop

 Bonus Points: What group sizes are possible so that no one is left out?